arabsannan/DjangoWebScrapping/README.md

 # Tweets Capture

-Tweets Capture is a Django-based web application that allows a user to generate tweets about a particular country.
+Tweets Capture is a Django-based web application that enables users to generate tweets related to a specific country.

 ## Setup

+Before getting started, please ensure that you have Python 3 installed on your system.

 1. Clone the repository:
    ```bash